Cash Offer vs. Mortgage for a Seller: Which is Better?

 Elements of the traditional mortgage sale process have the potential to alter the sale price.
 For instance:

 Overall, mortgage offers present fewer opportunities to negotiate for your best interest.
-Mortgage buyers have more power in real estate transactions since a property’s compliance with their lender’s requirements can make or break a sale.
+A mortgage home buyer has more power in real estate transactions since a property’s compliance with their lender’s requirements can make or break a sale.
 Sellers motivated to close usually must bend to a lender’s will instead of negotiating, as mortgage buyers can walk away with their earnest money deposit if various contingencies aren’t met.

 In cash offers, however, the choice to close is completely up to the home buyer.
 Negotiating a cash offer on a home with contingencies is more flexible and doable than with a mortgage.
 If a potential buyer discovers elements of the home that they’d like the seller to repair, a seller can change the sale price or offer to purchase a home warranty to meet a buyer halfway.